UniStuttgart-VISUS/Maximum-entropy-and-quantized-metric-models-for-absolute-category-ratings/README.md

 In this supplemental material we provide more details on the models that we evaluated in the main document as well as the source code used to compute the models.

 ## Model Comparison
-In the main document, an evaluation of the different models is given where their goodness of fit is determined and predction accuracy is measured with respect to the *VQEG HDTV* and *KonIQ-10k* datasets.
+In the main document, an evaluation of the different models is given where their goodness of fit is determined and prediction accuracy is measured with respect to the *VQEG HDTV* and *KonIQ-10k* datasets.
 Here, we provide a visual comparison of the models and give more details on their individual performance.

 ### Comparison of G-Test Results with Datasets